Schools and Colleges Outreach

 We work with bright students and their teachers, offering information, advice and guidance on what top universities, including Oxford, are like, what such an education offers, and how the application process works.
 We’re committed to empowering young people to make the right decisions about their future for themselves, as well as giving students access to the very best opportunities.

-St Edmund Hall are a part of the Oxford for East Midlands Consortium, working alongside Magdalen College and Lincoln College to deliver larger scale initiatives in the region.
-More details about Oxford for East Midlands and our exciting upcoming projects can be found at ox.ac.uk/oxfordforEM
+Working alongside Magdalen College and Lincoln College, St Edmund Hall aims to deliver larger scale initiatives in the region, with each college linked to different East Midlands’ areas (see below).
+More details about Oxford for East Midlands and our exciting upcoming projects can be found at ox.ac.uk/oxfordforEM.

 Visiting a University and meeting current students is an excellent way for pupils to learn more about higher education, and enable them to imagine themselves as students in the future.
 Our school visits are thoughtfully designed for students in KS4 and above to raise educational aspirations, as well as to provide students with the practical tools and insight they need to achieve their goals.
 You can find out how each element of our programme achieves these aims below.

 We offer a curated school visit programme with a range of activities designed to make the most of a day in Oxford, however we are happy to tailor visits to accommodate specific aims and schedules – just get in touch with us using the link on this page.
 Here is a sample timetable for the day:

 For students in KS4, the talk focuses primarily on introducing the concept of university: what they offer, how they work and what it’s like to study at one.
 Where relevant, making informed A-level choices is discussed, and pupils are introduced to the unique features of the University of Oxford.